sfederic/VEngine/README.md

 TODO - rest of the Readme

+### Physically Based Shading

+While not a huge component of the engine, the implementations were taken from EA's Frostbite engine [https://www.ea.com/frostbite/news/moving-frostbite-to-pb] as well as Tri-Ace's research into Physically Based Rendering [https://research.tri-ace.com/].

 ### Global Illumination

 The engine uses a very simple GI technique using light probes spread around a level uniformly.
 Leveraging the DirectXSH spherical harmonics library (good reference for DirectX 11 [https://interplayoflight.wordpress.com/2021/12/31/occlusion-and-directionality-in-image-based-lighting-implementation-details/]), each probe takes a cubemap snapshot of its surroundings an encodes it using spherical harmonics.
 Actors then just find their closest probe and apply its colours.